shajunxing/quickjs-ffi/README.md

-# Libffi wrapper, Make QuickJS able to invoke almost any C libraries without writing C code
+# Libffi wrapper for QuickJS.
+Now supports almost every features of C including primitive types, structs, callbacks and so on

 ## License